-MVAS revenues are derived from providing mobile phone users with mobile newspaper services, mobile game services delivered through the telecom operators' platforms, mobile video services, wireless value-added services ("WVAS") through telecom operators' platforms.
+MVAS revenues are mainly derived from providing mobile phone users with wireless value-added services ("WVAS") through telecom operators' platforms, mobile newspaper services and mobile video services.
 Revenues from MVAS are charged on a monthly or per-usage basis, and are recognized in the period in which the service is performed, provided that no significant obligation remains, collection of the receivables is reasonably assured and the amounts can be accurately estimated.
 Most revenues from mobile newspaper services, mobile video services and most WVAS are recorded on a net basis as the Group is acting as an agent of operators in these transactions.